 Monitor your credit score & affordability

 I would pay Experian a monthly fee of £14.99 to monitor my credit score for years, which flatlined at ‘Very Poor’.
 I had maxed out my credit cards and would pay the minimum payments each month.
-Only for me to then spend any different there was on the card.
+Only for me to then spend any difference there was on the card.
 Over the last 12 months I have been paying my monthly loan back, but was unable to pay anything off my credit cards.
 It was only when I started a new job in January, did I use my monthly income to pay off my loan in full and start attacking my credit cards.

 MoneySavingExpert.com Credit Club – a totally free way to check your credit score.